Command Menu

 "If you aren't shipping features while your friends are paying $20 for a mid drink at the club, are you even a dev?"

-Me at 2 AM in an Uber: opens Termux
+Nobody: Me at 2 AM in an Uber: opens Termux

-Welcome to Doom Coding — doom scrolling except instead of passively destroying your attention span, you're actively destroying your work-life balance!
-More productive.
-Same outcome.
-While normal people "go outside" and "be present in the moment," we're SSH-ing into production from the back of a ride-share.
+While normal people "go outside" and "exist in the physical world," we're SSH-ing into production from the back of a ride-share.
 Is it healthy?
 Incredible question, we're moving on.

 After this 5-minute setup, you'll be able to code anywhere you have cell service.
 Even in the air.
 Even on a run.
 Even at the club.
+These are all real options you will have.
+Whether you should use them is a completely separate conversation.

 Code in the air